 Open educational resources (OER) are growing over the past decade.
 While OER can make educational resources widely available to all students and educators for free, OER are still untried by the majority of instructors, ...

-Match: communities of practice; North America
+Match: communities of practice; open educational resources; north america

 As good or better than commercial textbooks: Students’ perceptions and outcomes from using open digital and open print textbooks